jaeseungyum/bem-sass/README.md

 ```

 #### ```block-types```
 Sometimes you may need to define several block types to organize your css object structure (especially, when you are considering a methodology like [ITCSS](https://speakerdeck.com/dafed/managing-css-projects-with-itcss)).
-You can define your own several block levels by adding 'block type: prefix' pair. the default is an empty map.
+You can define your own several block levels by adding `block type: prefix` pair to `block-types` map.
 ```scss
 @include configure-BEM((
   block-types: (